Kalpana Datta: Later life

-which was translated into English by Arun Bose & Nikhil Chakraborty with a preface by her husband Com.
+which was translated into English by Arun Bose and Nikhil Chakraborty with a preface by her husband, Com.
 P. C. Joshi, a communist leader, as "Chittagong Armoury Raiders: Reminiscences," published in English in October 1945.
 In 1946, she contested in the elections for the Bengal Legislative Assembly as a Communist Party of India candidate from Chittagong but could not win.

-Later, she joined the Indian Statistical Institute where she worked until her retirement.
+Later, she joined the Indian Statistical Institute, where she worked until her retirement.
 She died in Calcutta on 8 February 1995.

 Personal life

 In 1943, she married the then general secretary of the Communist Party of India, Puran Chand Joshi.
 They had two sons: Chand and Suraj.
 Chand Joshi (1946–2000) was a noted journalist, who worked for the Hindustan Times.
 He was also known for his work, Bhindranwale: Myth and Reality (1984).
-Chand's wife Manini (née Chatterjee) penned a book on the Chattagram armoury raid, titled, Do and Die: The Chattagram Uprising 1930-34.
+Chand's wife, Manini (née Chatterjee), penned a book on the Chattagram armoury raid, titled Do and Die: The Chattagram Uprising 1930-34.